ThomasVitale/wctrn-2017/README.md

-# wctrn-2017
+# WordCamp Torino 2017
-Remote custom CSS for WordCamp Torino 2017
+Custom CSS for the WordCamp Torino 2017 theme.